-As an actress, I had always wanted to break into the Voice-over Industry for many years but was a bit daunted by the prospect of “how to get started”.
+As an actress, I had always wanted to break into Voiceover for many years but was a bit daunted by the prospect of “how to get started”.
 It seemed to me like such a closed industry.
+Click HERE to access the DEFINITIVE GUIDE on ‘How to start a voiceover career‘.

 The first thing I did was NOT to write to Voice-over Agencies.
 As an actress, I had some experience working in radio plays and had done a few corporate voice-overs but beyond these, my Voice-over CV was pretty bare and given the number of experienced Voice-over artists out there, I didn’t think I would get a look in.